-Graduates will have achieved the majority of the learning outcomes specified above for the full Honours award with the exception of those marked with a .
-These learning outcomes relate to practice and students cannot be awarded an honours degree without the practice elements.
-They will not be able to practice as a district nurse or community children's nurse without passing practice.
-They will not be recorded on the NMC register.
+Graduates will have achieved the learning outcomes specified above for the PG diploma with the exception of those marked with a \.
+These learning outcomes relate to practice and students cannot be awarded a PG diploma without the practice element (30 credits).
+They will not be allowed to practice as a district nurse or community children's nurse without passing practice and will not be recorded on the NMC register.